lambdaladies/lambdaladies.github.io/_posts/2014-01-16-interview-with-dana-mccallum.markdown

 layout: post
 title: Interview with Dana McCallum, Senior Engineer at Twitter
 date:   2014-01-16 14:53:35
-tags: functional programming, scala, twitter
+tags: functional programming, scala, twitter, profile

 excerpt: Lambda Ladies' own Kelsey Gilmore-Innis met up with Dana McCallum at Twitter to find out more about her work with Scala and her functional programming pursuits.